-Table 4.
-Key features of main rainfall data sources for RTFF
+Key feature s of main rainfall data sources for RTFF

-Characteristics Rainfall data source Characteristics Rain gauge station Rainfall radar station Weather satellite Definition A meteorological collection instrument positioned in an open space area.
-The precipitation is measured as the height of accumulated water per given time An echo-sounding system using the same arial transmitting signal and receiving the returned eco.
-The output is the pixeled image of a specific location with various Orbiting platforms with onboard instruments sensing data from the atmosphere and underlying surfaces Common types typically expressed in millimetres.
-Weighing bucket, tipping bucket, floating or natural syphon, optical and acoustic gauge indicated precipitation range.
-Different maximum quantitative ranges of radars particularly X- band, C-band, and S-band Geostationary and low earth orbiting Strength - Measuring accepted ground data - Providing real-time data Strong ability to show the location of precipitation Providing near real-time areal rainfall estimates over a wide area - Desirable spatial and temporal coverage Weakness Inability to characterise the spatial distribution of rainfall High systematic and calibration errors such as more sensitivity to strong winds, evaporation, splashout, valley effect, tree cover, building cover Required relatively opened flat area Fail to satisfy the accuracy and resolution requirements, especially for displaying rainfall at the surface Risen errors from technical and meteorological related causalities such as weather shadowing or terrain barriers - Inability to provide high-resolution data in small watersheds Optimal practice Points positioned near the stations or in the network of rain gauges - Areas on where there are no sufficient rain gauge stations to provide appropriate data When there is a high demand to obtain data in high coverage areas which can be used for suitable rainfall prediction with enough lead time
+Characteristics Rainfall data sourc e Rain gauge station Rainfall radar station Weather satellite Definition A meteorological collection instrument positioned in an open space area.
+The precipitation is measured as the height of accumulated water per given time typically expressed in millimetres.
+An echo-sounding system using the same arial transmitting signal and receiving the returned eco.
+The output is the pixeled image of a specific location with various indicated precipitation range.
+Orbiting platforms with onboard instruments sensing data from the atmosphere and underlying surfaces Common types Weighing bucket, tipping bucket, floating or natural syphon, optical and acoustic gauge Different maximum quantitative ranges of radars particularly X-band, C-band, and S-band Geostationary and low earth orbiting Strength Measuring accepted ground data Providing real- time data Strong ability to show the location of precipitation Providing near real-time areal rainfall estimates over a wide area - Desirable spatial and temporal coverage Weakness Inability to characterise the spatial distribution of rainfall High systematic and calibration errors such as more sensitivity to strong winds, evaporation, splash-out, val- ley effect, tree cover, building cover Required relatively opened flat area Fail to satisfy the accuracy and resolution requirements, especially for displaying rainfall at the surface Risen errors from technical and meteorological related causalities such as weather shadowing or terrain barriers - Inability to provide high- resolution data in small watersheds Optimal practice Points positioned near the stations or in the network of rain gauges Areas on where there are no sufficient rain gauge stations to provide appropriate data When there is a high demand to obtain data in high coverage areas which can be used for suitable rainfall prediction with enough lead time application in RTFF.
+Two main limitations of rain gauge data are: (1) the inability of point measurements to accurately characterise the spatial distribution of rainfall, and (2) high systematic and calibration errors (Dao et al., 2020a; Wu et al., 2020).
+To overcome this, a network of gauges constituting a series of gauges distributed throughout the area is recommended to provide a spatial distribution and approximate rainfall accumulations at ungauged areas (Jiang and Tung, 2013; Wu et al., 2020).
+However, there may be UDS with multiple sub-catchments covered by just a few rain gauges which are not sufficient enough to provide accurate forecasting (Borup et al. 2016).

-: Inspired by Acharya (2017), Maggioni and Massari (2018), AMS (2020), Met Office (2020), DEFRA (2021)
+\: Inspired by Acharya (2017), Maggioni and Massari (2018), AMS (2020), Met Office (2020), DEFRA (2021).